By Eric Johnson

 B) False doctrines began to be taught

-C) True church is no longer on the earth
+C) The true church is no longer on the earth

-D) Organization of the church was no longer established
+D) Organization of the authorized church was no longer established

 E) All of the above are true